-In Sweden, to place us at the actual scene, animals as food are more than ever on people’s plates – for breakfast, lunch, and dinner.
-One may of course ask if we may be the bloodiest eaters of all Swedish times.
+In Sweden, to place us at the actual scene, animals, as food, are more than ever on people’s plates; for breakfast, lunch, and dinner.
+One may of course ask whether we might be the bloodiest eaters of all Swedish times.
 Did not the Swedish Vikings consume nothing but animal flesh, raw meat and bloody grilled steaks?
 It is difficult to know for certain, but a recent archaeological study actually showed that the Vikings, contrary to the myth, consumed a lot more vegetables, herbs, berries than what is usually presumed.

-At the same time as people are most probably eating more meat stuffs than ever, there is an increased interest in food without animal flesh, the so called ’vegetarian kitchen’.
-According to a SIFO-investigation on behalf of Hill & Knowlton, published in the Stockholm morning paper Metro 16/9-99, 30 percent of the Stockholm population is what Metro called ”cheating-vegetarians”, which means that they answered: 'Yes, I would like to increase my intake of vegetarian meals.'
+Simultaneously as people most probably are eating more meat stuffs than ever, there is an increased interest in food without animal flesh; the so called ’vegetarian kitchen’.
+According to a SIFO investigation on behalf of Hill & Knowlton, published in the Stockholm morning paper Metro 16/9-99, 30 percent of the Stockholm population is what Metro called ”cheating-vegetarians”, which means that they answered: 'Yes, I would like to increase my intake of vegetarian meals.'

 Vegetarian Stockholmers or not, Vanja Lundby-Wedin, Sweden’s head of LO, the labour union’s organization with 2.1 million members, is a practising vegetarian, a fact virtually overlooked in the press compared to the statements sympathetic to animals and vegetarianism made by Sweden’s Prime Minister Göran Persson the day before Christmas last year.
 It is hard to imagine that anybody should have missed what Persson said, though everyone, including the whole of the Swedish press, missed the statement of Vanja Lundby-Wedin.